Welcome to Germany Visa & Residence

 Germany Job Seeker Visa

-The Germany Job Seeker Visa is for people who want to go to Germany and look for a job.
-They do not need to have a job lined up before they go.
-This visa lets them stay in Germany for up to six months.
-During this time they can go to interviews.
-Look for jobs.
-They can also meet people who might give them a job.
+The Germany Job Seeker Visa is for single person want who go to Germany and search for a job.
+These people do not need to have a job already lined up before they travel to Germany.
+The Germany Job Seeker Visa lets them stay in Germany for up to six months.

 To get this visa the Germany Job Seeker Visa people need to have an education or a lot of work experience.
 They also need to have money to take care of themselves while they are in Germany.
 They need to have health insurance and a place to live.
 People, with the Germany Job Seeker Visa cannot work time while they are looking for a job.
 However they can go to interviews.
 Do some work to try out a job if certain conditions are met.